 Even if you believe you may have been partially to blame for your injuries, you may still be able to collect damages.
 That’s because Florida follows a model of pure comparative negligence standard, as laid out in F.S.
 768.81.
 What this means is compensation for personal injuries is proportionately reduced by how much of the blame you share.
 So even if you are 99 percent at-fault for the accident that caused your injuries, you are still entitled to collect the remaining 1 percent in damages from the other at-fault party.
 Of course, one of our goals as injury lawyers is to minimize any assertions of your shared blame to ensure you receive maximum compensation for your injuries.

-In addition to auto accident injury claims, we can also help with a wide range of other torts, including those stemming from:
+In addition to auto accident injury claims, the personal injury lawyers at our Fort Myers firm can also help with a wide range of other torts, including those stemming from: